 Medicare will pay for skilled nursing care in a facility for a brief period if the beneficiary meets specific criteria.
 The following is required to qualify for Medicare coverage of this type:

-- The applicant must have been an admitted patient for at least three days in a hospital.
+- The applicant must have been admitted to a hospital for at least three days.